WellthCare

 The Compliance and Legal Side

-Under the ACA, opting out of employer coverage does not trigger a tax penalty (the individual mandate penalty was eliminated at the federal level in 2019, though some states like Massachusetts, California, and New Jersey have their own).
-However, you must still:
+Under the ACA, opting out doesn't trigger a federal tax penalty (the individual mandate penalty was eliminated in 2019, though some states like Massachusetts, California, and New Jersey have their own).
+But you must still:

 • Maintain minimum essential coverage if your state requires it